Matthew Wright (Australian footballer): AFL career

-In his Second season at Carlton, he bettered his goal tally by 8, kicking 30 goals in 22 games in the 2017 AFL season.
+In his second season at Carlton, he bettered his goal tally by 8, kicking 30 goals in 22 games in the 2017 AFL season.
 Altogether, Wright played 65 of a possible 66 games in three seasons for Carlton, and kicked 73 goals.
 He retired from AFL football following the 2018 season to pursue a coaching career back in South Australia.

-Since 2019 Wright has been a development coach at the Adelaide Crows, and has also been captain of the club's SANFL team, most recently being re-appointed to both roles for the 2021 season.